 Alternative Fuel Vehicle (AFV) Conversion and Infrastructure Tax Credit

 Businesses and individuals are eligible for an income tax credit of 50% of the equipment and labor costs for the conversion of qualified AFVs, up to $19,000 per vehicle.
 A tax credit is also available for 50% of the equipment and labor costs for the purchase and installation of alternative fuel infrastructure on qualified AFV fueling property.
 The maximum credit is $1,000 per residential electric vehicle charging station, and $10,000 per publicly accessible AFV fueling station.
-Qualified alternative fuels include, ethanol blends of at least 85%, natural gas, propane, biodiesel, electricity, and hydrogen.
-This incentive expires December 31, 2026.
+Qualified alternative fuels include ethanol blends of at least 85%, natural gas, propane, biodiesel, electricity, and hydrogen.
 For more information, see the Office of Tax and Revenue website.
-(Reference District of Columbia Code 47-1806.12 through 47-1806.13, 47-1807.10 through 47-1807.11, and 47-1808.10 through 47-1808.11)

 Alternative Fuel Vehicle Exemption from Driving Restrictions

-Qualified PEVs are exempt from the excise tax imposed on an original certificate of title.
+Qualified EVs are exempt from the excise tax imposed on an original certificate of title.
 The original purchaser and subsequent purchasers of the same vehicle are eligible for the excise tax exemption.
-The District of Columbia Department of Motor Vehicles (DMV) determines which PEVs qualify.
-For more information, see the District of Columbia Department of Motor Vehicles website.
-(Reference Bill 22-0904, 2018, and District of Columbia Code 50-2201.03(j))
+The District of Columbia Department of Motor Vehicles (DMV) determines which EVs qualify.
+For more information, including eligible EVs, see the District of Columbia DMV website.

 Laws and Regulations

 Alternative Fuel Vehicle Acquisition Requirements